ericmjl/influenza-reassortment-analysis/manual.md

     - `cd shell_scripts`
     - `qsub align.sh`
 - Wait until all of the jobs have been run.
 On a large dataset, it’ll take a while - on the order of hours, depending on CPU usage and data size.
-- While in the shell_scripts directory, clean up the directory by running the following commands:
+- While in the `shell_scripts` directory, clean up the directory by running the following commands:
     - `mv \*.sh.\* ../sge_outputs/.`
     - `cd ..`

-Step 4: Convert Distance Matrix into Thresholded Similarity Matrix, and Rename the Index/Columns.
+## Step 4: Convert Distance Matrix into Thresholded Similarity Matrix, and Rename the Index/Columns.

-To enable parallel running of the compilation scripts, I have provided the following scripts: clean_affmats_sh.py <— corresponding with clean_affmats.py compile_affmats_sh.py <— corresponding with compile_affmats.py Run the following bash commands: python clean_affmats_sh.py cd shell_scripts qsub clean_affmats.sh
+- To enable parallel running of the compilation scripts, I have provided the following scripts:
+    - `clean_affmats_sh.py` <— corresponding with `clean_affmats.py`
+    - `compile_affmats_sh.py` <— corresponding with `compile_affmats.py`
+- Run the following bash commands:
+    - `python clean_affmats_sh.py`
+    - `cd shell_scripts`
+    - `qsub clean_affmats.sh`
-Wait until all of the jobs have been run.
+- Wait until all of the jobs have been run.
-When all of the jobs are done, clean up the shell_scripts directory by running the following commands: mv *.sh.* ../sge_outputs/. cd ..
+- When all of the jobs are done, clean up the `shell_scripts` directory as per before.
-Then, run the following bash commands: python compile affmats_sh.py cd shell_scripts qsub compile_affmats.sh
+- Then, run the following bash commands:
+    - `python compile affmats_sh.py`
+    - `cd shell_scripts`
+    - `qsub compile_affmats.sh`
-Wait until the job is done.
+- Wait until the job is done.
-When the job is done, clean up the shell_scripts directory again, following the same commands as listed before: mv *.sh.* ../sge_outputs/. cd ..
+- When the job is done, clean up the `shell_scripts` directory again.

-Step 5: Make a summed affinity/similarity matrix
+## Step 5: Make a summed affinity/similarity matrix

-Place the following shell script in the shell_scripts directory.
+- Create a shell script in the `shell_scripts` directory, that includes the following commands:
+    - `cd ..`
+    - `python full_affmat.py [handle]`

-Run the following bash commands: cd shell_scripts qsub full_affmat.sh
+- Run the following bash commands:
+    - `cd shell_scripts`
+    - `qsub full_affmat.sh`
-Wait until the job is done.
+- Wait until the job is done.
-When the job is done, similarly, clean up the shell_scripts directory, remembering to cd back into the project directory.
+- When the job is done, similarly, clean up the `shell_scripts` directory.

-Step 6: Search for max edges for each virus - full ‘transmissions’ only.
+## Step 6: Search for max edges for each virus - full ‘transmissions’ only.

-Run the graph_initializer script: python graph_initializer.py.
+- Run the graph initializer script: `python graph_initializer.py`.
 This one should run fast.
-The expected output is a .pkl file which houses the initialized network with only nodes present.
+The expected output is a `.pkl` file which houses the initialized network with only nodes present.
-Run the script max_edge_finder_sh.py: python max_edge_finder_sh.py
+- Run the script: `python max_edge_finder_sh.py`
-Then, run the following commands: cd shell_scripts qsub max_edge_finder.sh
+- Then, run the following commands:
+    - `cd shell_scripts`
+    - qsub max_edge_finder.sh
-Wait until all the jobs are done.
+- Wait until all the jobs are done.
-When done, clean up the shell_scripts directory.
+- When done, clean up the `shell_scripts` directory.

-Step 7: Combine found edges into a condensed graph.
+## Step 7: Combine found edges into a condensed graph.

-Run the graph combiner script: python graph_combiner.py “20141103 All IRD" If your “handle” is different, i.e. you have a different prefix for all of the files, then replace the text inside the quotation marks with your handle.
+- Run the graph combiner script: `python graph_combiner.py “20141103 All IRD"`
+- If your “handle” is different, i.e. you have a different prefix for all of the files, then replace the text inside the quotation marks with your handle.
-This one should be fast, i.e. within a dozen minutes.
+- This one should be fast, i.e. within a dozen minutes.

-Step 8: Compile a list of nodes to perform source pair searches on.
+## Step 8: Compile a list of nodes to perform source pair searches on.

-Run the script using: python second_search.py “handle” “percentile”
+- Run the script using: `python second_search.py “handle” “percentile”`
-handle: the common prefix to all of your files.
+    - `handle`: the common prefix to all of your files.
-percentile: the cutoff percentile of whole genome edges to try source pair searches.
+    - `percentile`: the cutoff percentile of whole genome edges to try source pair searches.
 Our analysis used the 10th percentile, so the value input was “10”.
-This script should run fast.
+- This script should run fast.
-The expected output is a .pkllist file with a list of nodes to perform source pairs on.
+- The expected output is a `.pkllist` file with a list of nodes to perform source pairs on.

-Step 9: Perform source pair searches.
+## Step 9: Perform source pair searches.

-Run the following bash commands: python source_pair_sh.py cd shell_scripts qsub source_pair.sh
+- Run the following bash commands:
+    - `python source_pair_sh.py`
+    - `cd shell_scripts`
+    - `qsub source_pair.sh`
-Wait for the job to finish completing.
+- Wait for the job to finish completing.
 This one should take a while, depending on CPU availability.
+May take up to a few hours.
-When done, clean up the shell_scripts directory.
+- When done, clean up the `shell_scripts` directory.

-Step 10: Combine source pairs with full graph
+## Step 10: Combine source pairs with full graph.

-Run the following bash commands: python source_pair_combiner.py “20141103 All IRD"
+- Run the following bash commands: `python source_pair_combiner.py “20141103 All IRD"`
-This one should run fast (~minutes).
+- This one should run fast (~minutes).

-Step 11: Annotate graph with edge and node metadata Run the following bash commands: python graph_pwi_finder.py “20141103 All IRD” (this should take a few minutes) - this will annotate edge PWIs python graph_cleaner.py “20141103 All IRD” (also should be fast) At this point, the graph construction steps are complete.
+## Step 11: Annotate graph with edge and node metadata

+- Run the following bash commands:
+    - `python graph_pwi_finder.py “20141103 All IRD”` (this should take a few minutes) - this will annotate edge PWIs
+    - `python graph_cleaner.py “20141103 All IRD”` (also should be fast)
+- At this point, the graph construction steps are complete.